-Inactive members are not entitled to hold office or vote or practice law.
-Those who are enrolled as inactive members at their request may, on application and payment of all fees required, become active members.
-Those who are or have been enrolled as inactive members at their request are members of the State Bar for purposes of Section 15 of Article VI of the California Constitution.
-Those who are enrolled as inactive members pursuant to Section 6007 may become active members as provided in that section.
+Inactive licensees are not entitled to hold office, vote, or practice law.
+Those who are enrolled as inactive licensees at their request may, on application and payment of all fees required, become active licensees.
+Those who are or have been enrolled as inactive licensees at their request are licensees of the State Bar for purposes of Section 15 of Article VI of the California Constitution.
+Those who are enrolled as inactive licensees pursuant to Section 6007 may become active licensees as provided in that section.

-Inactive members have such other privileges, not inconsistent with this chapter, as the board of trustees provides.
+Inactive licensees have such other privileges, not inconsistent with this chapter, as the board of trustees provides.
 (Origin: State Bar Act, § 8.
 Added by Stats.
 1939, ch.
 34. Amended by Stats.
 1957, ch.
 737; Stats.
 1977, ch.
 58; Stats.
 1989, ch.
 1425; Stats.
 2011, ch.
-417.)
+417; Stats.
+2018, ch.
+659.)

-§ 6007 Involuntary Enrollment as an Inactive Member
+§ 6007 Involuntary Enrollment as an Inactive Licensee

-(a) When a member requires involuntary treatment pursuant to Article 6 (commencing with Section 5300) of Chapter 2 of Division 5 of, or Part 2 (commencing with Section 6250) of Division 6 of the Welfare and Institutions Code, or when under an order pursuant to Section 3051, 3106.5 or 3152 of the Welfare and Institutions Code he or she has been placed in or returned to inpatient status at the California Rehabilitation Center or its branches, or when he or she has been determined insane or mentally incompetent and is confined for treatment or placed on outpatient status pursuant to the Penal Code, or on account of his or her mental condition a guardian or conservator, for his or her estate or person or both, has been appointed, the Board of Trustees or an officer of the State Bar shall enroll the member as an inactive member.
+(a) When a licensee requires involuntary treatment pursuant to Article 6 (commencing with Section 5300) of Chapter 2 of Division 5 of, or Part 2 (commencing with Section 6250) of Division 6 of the Welfare and Institutions Code, or when under an order pursuant to Section 3051, 3106.5 or 3152 of the Welfare and Institutions Code they have been placed in or returned to inpatient status at the California Rehabilitation Center or its branches, or when they have been determined insane or mentally incompetent and is confined for treatment or placed on outpatient status pursuant to the Penal Code, or on account of their mental condition a guardian or conservator, for their estate or person or both, has been appointed, the Board of Trustees or an officer of the State Bar shall enroll the licensee as an inactive licensee.